Asato Family’s Sherbet Takes You Back To Small-Kid Days

 “That had a lasting impression on my childhood,” Asato says.
 “Creating those happy small-kid memories for the next generation is our goal.”

 At the beginning of this year, he moved his operation into a 170-square-foot commercial kitchen in Hālawa and purchased a small commercial ice cream machine.
-(He will be moving into a bigger kitchen in Downtown soon.)
-He’s planning to get a large batch freezer soon to expand production.
+He moved into the current location this fall, with plans to get a large batch freezer to expand production.

 At a recent launch of his Pink Starburst flavor at Rainbow Drive-In, Asato sold out in 20 minutes.